MaJerle/lwwdg/docs/user-manual/index.rst

 while one of the tasks, (it can be) called ``master`` task checks the processing function, and reloads hardware watchdog, if everything is fine.

-When one of the software watchdogs isn't reloaded within maximum timeout window, main task does not reload hardware watchdog anymore, and therefore hardware will trigger the hardware reset.
+When one of the software watchdogs isn't reloaded within maximum timeout window, main task is not supposed to reload hardware timer anymore.
+As a consequence, hardware watchdog will reset the system.

 Platform migration
 ^^^^^^^^^^^^^^^^^^

-Library requires atomicity in the processing function, and a milliseconds time.
+Library requires atomicity in the processing function, and a milliseconds time source.
-These should be implemented as macro.
-Checkout the configuration window.
+These should be implemented as macros in the configuration file.
+Checkout the configuration window or follow to example mentioned below.

 Example
 ^^^^^^^